 - Youth Allowance;

 - ABSTUDY;

 - New Apprenticeships;

 - Rehabilitation Training Scheme Awards;

 - Veterans' Children Education Scheme;

 - Military Rehabilitation and Compensation Act Education and Training Scheme;

 - Department of Defence Special Education Assistance (for staff at Woomera and Exmouth);

 - Interim Income Support;

-- Community Development Employment Projects (CDEP) wages.
+- •

 Eligibility for specific AIC allowances may also be affected where an applicant or partner receives other Australian Government assistance to enable them to purchase the same service or item.
 For example, the AIC Second Home Allowance is not payable for a home for which rent assistance is provided by the Australian Government (see 5.3.3).